Modicon Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking ethinyl estradiol / norethindrone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking ethinyl estradiol / norethindrone:Less common

 - Breast tenderness